noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc.md

   - transit gateways: when you have so many connections management & configuration > performance/cost
     - will incur a VPC connection and data transmission charge.
     - adds a hop between the data source and the data destination.
+    - all routing tables can be configured in a centralized hub
   - VPC peering connections: when performance & costs mean more than management and configuration
     - only incur a data transmission charge
     - have no aggregate bandwidth restriction